 The Louvre Abu Dhabi is an ambitious project with an identity rooted in exploration and encounters, and thus in education.

-Along with the Louvre Abu Dhabi itself, a varied cultural offering has been created for audiences of all origins and ages, with a variety of interests.
-The Louvre Abu Dhabi: Talking Art Series, which has been ongoing for several years, explores the meaning of particular works of art within the context of art history and the museum’s growing collection.
-These talks, organized by TCA Abu Dhabi, Agence France-Muséums, and the École du Louvre, have been offering audiences a glimpse of the collection and the museum’s approach ahead of the official opening.
-Workshops for families make the museum more accessible to children, inviting participants to create their own works inspired by the Louvre Abu Dhabi’s acquisitions.
-The aim has thus been to create a connection with the public prior to the Louvre Abu Dhabi opening and make its collection familiar.
+Along with the Louvre Abu Dhabi itself, a varied cultural offering was created for audiences of all origins and ages, with a variety of interests, in the run-up to the museum’s opening.
+The Louvre Abu Dhabi: Talking Art Series, for instance, went on for several years, and explored the meaning of particular works of art within the context of art history and the museum’s growing collection.
+These talks, organized by TCA Abu Dhabi, Agence France-Muséums, and the École du Louvre, offered audiences a glimpse of the collection and the museum’s approach ahead of the official opening.

 The Louvre is open every day (except Tuesday) from 9 a.m. to 6 p.m.